SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-ENUM To store text value chosen from a list of predefined text values.
+ENUM To store one text value chosen from a list of predefined text values.

 SET This is also used for storing text values chosen from a list of predefined text values.
-It can have multiple values.
+It can hold multiple values.

-BINARY Similar to CHAR, difference is texts are stored in binary format.
+BINARY Similar to CHAR; the difference is that text is stored in binary format.

-VARBINARY Similar to VARCHAR, difference is texts are stored in binary format.
+VARBINARY Similar to VARCHAR; the difference is that text is stored in binary format.

 SQL SELECT statement command